triglian/ICWEbApp/README.md

-# International Conference Web Engineering 2016 Mobile Web App
+# International Conference for Web Engineering 2016 Mobile Web App
 ##Read ME
 The purpose of this app is creating a mobile-friendly web application for meetings and conventions.
 It is based on Node.js, express.js, Polymer and Dust.js.